Important Updates and Changes for the 2021-23 Admission Cycles (for Fall 2022 and Fall 2023 enrollment)

 If I do submit my scores, how will my application be evaluated?

-My classes will be pass/fail this spring or have been canceled for the remainder of the year.
+Some of my classes were pass/fail or were canceled for part of a year.
 Will this impact my ability to be admitted to Olin in the future?

-Many schools have moved to pass/fail grading, and we realize that remote learning is very different from in-person learning.
-We will take all of this information into consideration when reviewing applications, particularly for the next two cycles.
+Many schools moved to pass/fail grading in 2020, or changed their grading process for remote learning.
+We realize that remote learning is very different from in-person learning.
+We will take all of this information into consideration when reviewing applications.
 Our application process is holistic and personal, and we always review applications (even in normal circumstances), carefully and thoroughly.
 And the majority of high school students have had some disruption so know you are not alone!

 The IB exams are cancelled and AP exams are shifting dramatically.
 How will these testing changes impact my offer of admission?